jamesmuldrow/List-of-coding-ideas/README.md

 Used as a running list of project ideas that i may decide to work on in the future.

 1. A script that allows me to post and read from various social networking sites via a linux command line.

+2. A laravel add-in for quick personal site / portfolio creation.